Norton Motorcycle Company: Donington Hall

 Norton acquired Donington Hall near the village of Castle Donington, North West Leicestershire as its new corporate headquarters in March 2013.
 This office and engineering facility is situated behind Donington Hall in a modern building complex, known as Hastings House.
 The Donington Hall site includes 26 country acres surrounded by parkland and ancient deer park.

 Norton Motorcycles purchased Donington Hall (formerly the headquarters of British Midland International) from British Airways for an undisclosed sum, and announced that it would vacate the current Norton factory at Donington Park, which had about 40 employees.
 Shifting operations from Donington Park would be carried out in phases so as to not interfere with either production or distribution of Norton's bikes.

 TVS acquisition

 On 17 April 2020 TVS motor company announced the acquisition of the brand in an all-cash deal for a reported £16 million.

 In December 2020, new Norton motorcycles rolled off the production line after nearly 12 months of inactivity, with interim CEO John Russell announcing “The first bikes to be built will be 40 Commandos.
 It's a bike people love.”

 In June 2021, TVS announced the appointment of Dr Robert Hentschel as chief executive officer (CEO) of Norton Motorcycles.
 Dr Robert Hentschel joined Norton from Valmet Automotive Holding GmbH & Co KG, where he served as managing director since 2017.
 Before that, he headed Ricardo Deutschland and Hentschel System and was also Director of Lotus Engineering.

+Since 2024, Norton has been led by Richard Arnold as Executive Director.
+In 2025, Professor Gerry McGovern OBE, best known for his work as Chief Creative Officer at Jaguar Land Rover, was named Chief Creative Advisor to Norton.